cdl-geneseo/geneseo-dictionary/C/Checking-out.md

 # Checking out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Checking out

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 (New word) Checking out (VB): observing the features of a person one finds attractive by sizing them up and down.
 Definition of approximately 68% of those surveyed.
 (F06) Checking out (VB): leaving a place.
 Definition of approximately 12% of those surveyed.
 (F06) Checking out (VB): what is done when a person is finished getting his or her groceries.
 Definition of approximately 4% of those surveyed.
 (F06) Checking out (VB): spacing out.
 Definition of approximately 4% of those surveyed.
 (F06) Unknown by approximately 4% of those surveyed.